<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2844/orthodox-class-deterministic-negative-influence-anarchist</guid>
+<guid isPermaLink="true">https://anarchy101.org/22142/are-all-cops-really-bastards</guid>

 </item>